kvyb/Segmentation-of-web-UI-elements-with-Detectron2/README.md

 **Note:**
-Ensure that the eval set contains at least 1 instance of all classes that can be encountered in the training dataset:
+If using a different dataset, ensure that the eval set contains at least 1 instance of all classes that can be encountered in the training dataset:

     cfg.DATASETS.TEST = ("my_dataset_val",

 Otherwise the validation step will fail at EVAL_PERIOD.

-Also make sure that your data is marked according to COCO standard.
+Also, if you want to use a different dataset than the one provided, make sure that your data is marked according to COCO standard.
 A good tool to use is the [VGG annotator](http://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html) (export annotations to COCO json).

 **Run from conda virtual env:**
+The model weights are not included in this repository, since the trained weights are too large.
+Hence, it is necessary to train the model before launching the web client and doing inference:

     $ python main.py

+Alternatively the weights can be downloaded here: 'link' - and placed within 'output/' directory.
 **Output:**
-to graphically visualise and get data about model performance, after training completes, run:
+to graphically visualise and get very detailed data about model performance, after training completes, run:

     $ tensorboard --logdir output

-## To Launch Webserver (Express)
+## To Launch Web Client (NodeJS,ExpressJS)

     $ npm install
 then:

     $ npm run dev

-APP SERVES ON PORT 3000
+The app will then be ready and serve on port 3000